krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 <p align="center"> Figure 4-4 &nbsp; Example of removing an element from an array </p>

-Note that after the deletion is complete, the original last element becomes "meaningless", so we do not need to specifically modify it.
+Note that after the deletion is complete, the original last element is no longer meaningful, so we do not need to modify it explicitly.

 === "Python"